-- a is a variable name or array declarator which contains no names that are formal parameters. - r represents an optional common block name consisting of one through six alphameric characters, the first of which is alphabetic.
+- is a variable name or array declarator which contains no names that are formal parameters. - represents an optional common block name consisting of one through six alphameric characters, the first of which is alphabetic.
 These names must always be enclosed in slashes.

-The form // (with no characters except possible blanks between the slashes) may be used to denote blank commom.
+The form // (with no characters except possibly blanks between the slashes) may be used to denote blank common.
 If r denotes blank common, the two slashes immediately following the word COMMON, are optional.